Before you visit the Memorial

 After visiting the Memorial it helps to discuss the visit together in the group, to talk about and sort out their personal impressions.
 A good way to open the discussion is by showing photos and work results from the visit.
 If thoughts and feelings can be expressed without pressure and the need to gain marks, space is created for asking further questions that can then be gone into in class.

-Good ways of thinking about the visit can be setting these thoughts down in diary entries, articles for the school magazine or the school’s homepage or wall newspapers.
-To go into the topics in greater depth and link them to where they live, students could research the history of where they live or of their school in the Nazi era.
-Perhaps there was even a concentration camp satellite camp or a Nazi camp for forced labourers nearby.
+Good ways of thinking about the visit can be setting these thoughts down in a diary, articles for the school magazine or the school’s homepage or wall newspapers.
+To go into the topics in greater depth and link them to where they live, students could research the history of their area or their school in the Nazi era.
+Perhaps there was even a concentration satellite camp or a Nazi camp for forced labourers nearby.